 California is ready-made for road-tripping.
 In only a few hours, you can drive from the lowest spot in the western hemisphere—Death Valley’s Badwater at minus 282 feet—to 10,000 feet in elevation near the Sierra’s crest.
-With saw-toothed granite peaks on one side and the arid desert on the other, US 395 is the highway that connects it all.
+With saw-toothed granite peaks on one side and the arid desert on the other, this Highway 395 road trip will connect it all.

 Head west out of Death Valley to US 395 at Lone Pine.
 At the Beverly and Jim Rogers Museum of Lone Pine Film History, check out Hollywood props like costumes, saddles, and guns salvaged from the hundreds of Old West movies filmed in the neighboring Alabama Hills.
 Pick up the Movie Road Self-Guided Tour booklet and drive the Movie Road to Movie Flat, where dirt roads fan out to famous film locations—Gene Autry Rock, Lone Ranger Canyon, and Gary Cooper Rock.
 You’ll have big views of 14,505-foot Mount Whitney, the tallest peak in the contiguous United States.